adjtomo/seisflows/README.md

 SeisFlows3
 ==========

+`Documentation` can be found on Read the Docs: https://seisflows3.rtfd.io (in development)

 SeisFlows is a Python-based waveform inversion package used to tackle the problems of full waveform inversion, seismic migration, and adjoint tomography.

 With a growing user base in academia and industry, this package has been used for production scale inversions, some with over a billion model parameters, for research problems related to oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.